sbambach/MarksEnclosureHelper/REFERENCE.md

 ### Licensing and Remixing

 We're distrubiting this code under the GPLv3.
-That means that you are free to copy and change it as you like.
-We have not seen discussion yet of the implications of GPL vs. distributing STL files which are the second order product of the code, etc...
-So we'll make our intent clear as possible and worry about the legal language should it ever become necessary.
+That's a well known license but we're not certain of the implications for 3d printing work.
+We'll make our intent clear as possible:

-YOU MAY use `hingebox_code.scad` as part of your OpenSCAD script to generate a model (STL file, etc) that you then distribute, commercially or otherwise, without any obligation to release the code that generates **YOUR** parts of the model.
-We would appreciate attribution and a link to our project repository on GitHub in that case.
+YOU MAY use `hingebox_code.scad` as part of your OpenSCAD script to generate a model (STL file, etc) that you then distribute, commercially or otherwise, without any obligation from us to publish your code.
+We would appreciate mention and a link to our GitHub page in that case, but you are not obliged.

-Our view is that our GPL license covers only our code, and not code which uses it; we have no right nor interest in the licensing or use of such.
-If you modify **OUR** code in order to make a thing **FOR REDISTRIBUTION**, then we request that you share those modifications to **our** code with the public, under the same license you received our code under.
+If you distribute your `.scad` file as well; you need not include `hingebox_code.scad` with your package, and should instead point users to the GitHub page with a link so they may access the latest revisions if any.
+We do not assert any rights over how you may license such a release.
+We do require attribution, a simple "uses github.com/h2odragon/MarksEnclosureHelper" will satisfy us.

+If you change OUR CODE, the `hingebox_code.scad` file, the example boxes, and distribute that, then you MUST also publish your changes to our code as part of that distribution.
+We thank you for contributing to Free Software.
+We would prefer potential new users be introduced to the whole distribution, including documentation, so please include the whole archive you got when copying on.

 If you need different license terms, please get in touch.

+### Disclaimer

+Any and all personal and organizational use of our code that do not involve distribution of actual bits we generated, are not our responsibility and have nothing to do with us.
+We do not warrant this code to be free from defects, suitable to any purpose, able to make delicious candies, or to be of any utility at all.
+In the event of unexpected performance or interfeference with performance of any other information or belief system we can offer no remedy.

 -----------------------------------------------------
 ## Box Assembly